Home → News & Resources → Experts Talk

 It is good to note that individual countries have their own legal frameworks through their National Medical Devices Regulatory bodies and the movement towards harmonization with global frameworks could be at different phases depending on the current regulatory frameworks for individual countries.

-Quality in a Medical Device lifecycle
+Quality in a Medical Device Lifecycle

 The medical devices quality context is currently being implemented through the ISO 13485:2016 standard which provides requirements that any organization involved in a medical device lifecycle can implement and get certified by an ISO/IEC 17021-1:2015 accredited certification body to ensure global recognition of using or applying international standards which in essence smoothen trade among countries or global markets.